adetaylor/codeclub-python/README.md

 Setup
 ------

-I've added some notes in [setup/setup.md].
+I've added some notes in [a separate document](setup/setup.md).
 But it's certainly much more complex than Scratch.
 We need:

 * Python and various libraries.
 * Network connectivity.